eckberg/eckberg-msword-macros/README.md

 2. Run the imported macro or add a button to the macro on your quick access bar for easy access

 ## Placeholder
-The WeComplyMsWordPlaceholder macro inserts a placeholder highlighted in yellow as follows: [•]
+The addEmptyPlaceholder macro inserts a placeholder highlighted in yellow as follows: [•]

+## View Presets
+The viewPresetFullWidth maximizes the width and keeps the styles menu to the left and outline to the right.

+The viewPresetFloatWidth sets it to be a floating window with no sidebars.